SakatwunMoss/CodeigniterStudy/README.md

 # CodeigniterStudy
 Hi,
-This repositry is built to study how to use Git using Codeigniter.
+This repository is built to study how to use Git using Codeigniter.
 Regards,